cogment/cogment-doc/docs/reference/grpc.md

 #### `RetrieveVersionData()`

-Retrieve the data for a specific version of the model.
+Retrieve the data for a specific iteration of the model.
 Because of their potential large size, data are retrieved as a stream.

 -   Metadata: None
 -   Request: [`RetrieveVersionDataRequest`](#retrieveversiondatarequest)